Skip to content

 What is diversification in investing?

 Diversification means spreading your investments across different companies, sectors and geographic regions to reduce risk.
-Instead of putting all your capital into one or two stocks, you hold a range of investments so that poor performance in one area doesn't significantly impact your entire portfolio.
+Instead of putting all your capital into one or two shares, you hold a range of investments so that poor performance in one area doesn't significantly impact your entire portfolio.

 What's the difference between investing and trading?